Mylan seeks deal for German Merck's consumer products unit: sources

 But the global consumer health market has slowed, from 4 to 6 percent like-for-like sales growth to zero to 3 percent growth, Morgan Stanley analysts said in December.

-Major players in the over-the-counter market have been grappling with pricing pressure stoked by online players such as Amazon (AMZN.O) and private label competitors.
+Major players in the over-the-counter market have been grappling with pricing pressure stoked by online players such as Amazon.com Inc and private label competitors.

 However, buyers and sellers have struggled to agree on deals, as estimates differ over how commoditized many of these products are.

-Pfizer Inc’s (PFE.N) sales process for its consumer health business, which it was hoping would fetch as much as $20 billion, has also stalled, sources have said.
+Pfizer Inc’s sales process for its consumer health business, which it was hoping would fetch as much as $20 billion, has also stalled, sources have said.

 Merck’s over-the-counter brands up for sale include Neurobion vitamins and Seven Seas nutritional supplements.

 Mylan has been looking for acquisitions to bolster growth.
-It said in February its fourth-quarter earnings fell due to declining revenue from EpiPen and weak U.S. prices for generic drugs.
+It said in February fourth-quarter earnings fell due to declining revenue from EpiPen and weak U.S. prices for generic drugs.

-Reporting by Arno Schuetze, Greg Roumeliotis, Ben Martin, Ludwig Burger, Martinne Geller, Patricia Weiss; Editing by Maria Sheahan/Keith Weir
+Reporting by Arno Schuetze, Greg Roumeliotis, Ben Martin, Ludwig Burger, Martinne Geller, Patricia Weiss; Editing by Maria Sheahan and Matthew Lewis